bilgin-kocak/kartaca-coin/README.md

 ![image](https://user-images.githubusercontent.com/30844607/174490127-a9cb7ee6-d265-43e6-974a-7238a66deeb9.png)

 Start the ganache localhost EVM backend.
+Do not close this terminal.

 ```shell
 npm run start-ganache
 ```

 Now we can deploy the smart contract to ganache.
+Open a new terminal and run the following.

 ```shell
 npm run deploy